XanderBert/EOS/README.md

 # Dependencies
 > [!NOTE]
-> These dependencies are fetched automatically by CMake during the configuration step using FetchContent
+> These dependencies are used by EOS and are fetched automatically by CMake during the configuration step using FetchContent
 >